Approach to neonatal cholestasis

 - University of Pennsylvania School of Medicine

 Neonatal cholestasis is generally defined as prolonged conjugated hyperbilirubinemia that occurs in the newborn period.
 It results from diminished bile flow and/or excretion, which can be caused by a number of disorders.
-Neonatal cholestasis lasting more than two weeks affects approximately 1 in 2500 births (excluding infants with parenteral nutrition-associated cholestasis), but estimates vary depending on the definition used to define cholestasis [1,2].
+Neonatal cholestasis lasting more than two weeks affects approximately 1 in 2500 births (excluding infants with intestinal failure-associated liver disease), but estimates vary depending on the definition used to define cholestasis [1,2].

 This topic review provides an approach to patients with neonatal cholestasis.
 The pathogenesis and management of neonatal unconjugated hyperbilirubinemia and common causes of neonatal cholestasis are discussed separately.
 (See "Pathogenesis and etiology of unconjugated hyperbilirubinemia in the newborn" and "Treatment of unconjugated hyperbilirubinemia in term and late preterm infants" and "Causes of neonatal cholestasis".)